-- Crispy Skin Salmon with Pesto Cauliflower
+- Crispy Skin Salmon With Pesto Cauliflower

 Inflammatory Vegetable Oils

-Drinks to Avoid on a Ketogenic Diet
+Drinks to Avoid on a Keto Diet

 It’s better to avoid drinking your calories on any diet and stick to water and no-sugar drinks.
 Stay clear of these:

-- High carb alcohol
+- High-carb alcohol